Ricky2054/Auto_Evaluazer/README.md

 Make sure that your main python file is named as "app.py"

 Step 3:
+run the "save_model.ipynb" and make sure that you have selected your 'myenv' as kernel and install the necessary package i.e, ipykernel

-To run the application write the following command in the terminal "python app.py"
+To run the application write the following command in the terminal

+"python app.py"

 then go to port "http://127.0.0.1:5000" for running the application in the localserver